-How can food processing and handling (FP&H) and ingredients businesses turn market challenges into branding opportunities?
+How can food-processing suppliers turn market challenges into branding opportunities?
 Here’s some food for thought.

-Right now, the global FP&H sector faces a long list of challenges.
-On top of responding to evolving consumer trends, FP&H businesses face labour issues, changing regulations, supply chain management and sustainability matters.
+Right now, the global food-processing sector faces a long list of challenges.
+On top of responding to evolving consumer trends, food-processing suppliers face labour issues, changing regulations, supply chain management and sustainability matters.

 But there is a silver lining to all those clouds.
-Today’s challenges create opportunities for FP&H brands to stand out as innovators and clearly demonstrate the value they provide for customers and end-consumers.
+Today’s challenges create opportunities for food-processing suppliers to stand out as innovators and clearly demonstrate the value they provide for customers and end-consumers.

-In FP&H, decision makers in product development, R&D and procurement are all looking for solutions to their challenges.
+In the food-processing industry, decision-makers in product development, R&D, and procurement are all looking for solutions to their challenges.
 To be a problem solver, you need to innovate.
 But as innovative as your solution may be, you can’t focus on product specs alone.
 You must continuously communicate your brand’s greater value, a vision which is supported by your products and solutions.

 To tap into your customer’s emotional drivers, you need to prove that your brand is smart, trustworthy and ready for the challenges ahead.
 To differentiate from the competition and take market ownership, your brand must stand out as a customer-centric leader.

 Cabinplant supplies food-processing businesses with turn-key weighing and packing solutions.
 While Cabinplant’s clients have seen demand increase during the pandemic, it has become more challenging than ever to optimise labour and operate efficiently.
 By enabling automation, better working conditions and reduced waste, Cabinplant’s solutions help its customers solve those problems.